1-hydroxy-2-naphthoate 1,2-dioxygenase

-Thus, the two substrates of this enzyme are 1-hydroxy-2-naphthoate and O_{2}, whereas its product is (3Z)-4-(2-carboxyphenyl)-2-oxobut-3-enoate.
+The two substrates of this enzyme are 1-hydroxy-2-naphthoic acid and oxygen.
+Its product is (3Z)-4-(2-carboxyphenyl)-2-oxobut-3-enoic acid.

-This enzyme participates in naphthalene and anthracene degradation.
+This enzyme participates in phenanthrene metabolism.
 It employs one cofactor, iron.

 Nomenclature

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 1-hydroxy-2-naphthoate:oxygen 1,2-oxidoreductase (decyclizing).
 Other names in common use include 1-hydroxy-2-naphthoate dioxygenase, 1-hydroxy-2-naphthoate-degrading enzyme, and 1-hydroxy-2-naphthoic acid dioxygenase.